Business coaching brings a focus on what’s important.

 Being in business is not easy (I have first hand experience of this!).
 Keeping your focus on how you want your business to be can be challenging when there are so many other demands on your time.
-Working with others and staff issues can at best distract and at worst be very stressful.
+Working with others and staff issues can at best distracting and at worst, very stressful.
 Customers or clients don’t always behave as you’d like and neither do suppliers.
 Keeping your eye on what’s important can feel impossible (and that’s if you have found the time to actually work out what’s important).
-As a business owner myself, I can coach you to see things more clearly, from increasing productivity and profit to improving staff behaviours and communication.
+As a business owner myself, I can work alongside you to see things more clearly, from increasing productivity and profit to improving staff behaviours and communication.
 And of course, coaching can help you prioritise and reduce stress and overwhelm.

 Coaching can help you get work smarter and feel less stressed.

 You may have built a successful business and from the outside seem hugely successful.
 The ‘behind the scenes’ story may be very different.
 You may crave some time to yourself, you may not be able to remember what it was that you enjoyed about the business, you may be feeling very stressed.
 Finances can be hard to get a control of, especially if it’s not something you enjoy doing.